markmbaum/simple-spectral-PDEs/README.md

 # Simple Spectral PDEs

 This small repository implements pseudospectral solvers for a few one-dimensional partial differential equations (PDEs) in periodic domains.
-In each case, the solver uses in-place fast Fourier transforms and time-steppers from [OrdinaryDiffEq.jl](https://diffeq.sciml.ai/stable/solvers/ode_solve/) for fast, high-accuracy, and stable solutions.
+In each case, the solver uses in-place Fourier transforms (FFTW) and time-steppers from [OrdinaryDiffEq.jl](https://diffeq.sciml.ai/stable/solvers/ode_solve/) for fast, high-accuracy, and stable solutions.
 The density of the grid can be any power of two.

 Look at the short [testing script](scripts/test_integration.jl) for an example of how to integrate a model.